10Nates/SharpSnake/README.md

 ## Running Outside of Visual Studio

-Requires mono if not on Windows.
-No special parameters required
+Naturally requires mono if not on Windows, and .NET runtime if on Windows.
+No special parameters required.